 Fortunately, they were all about one thing: Trust.

 I’m learning to really trust myself.
 Trust what I know, trust what I feel, and trust myself to #JustShowUP in a way that works for ME.

 Because I love learning new things and exploring unknown ideas and concepts, it’s really easy for me to get caught up in the possibility of something (like a little kid being unleashed at an amusement park).
 I can make decisions too quickly (which sometimes pays off), but more often than not I need to sit with something if there is ANY part of me that is wavering.
 I didn’t always do that this year.

 I also didn’t put myself first.
 As in my health.

 Somehow I got off my routine of working out in the morning (…. a client needs an earlier call!) and now it’s time to get back to that.
-I know myself well enough that if I don’t workout in the morning it’s probably not going to happen.
+I know myself well enough that if I don’t work out in the morning it’s probably not going to happen.
 I simply prefer working out in the morning because of how it makes me feel.
-No matter how I feel going into the workout, I feel pretty pumped up afterwards.
+No matter how I feel going into the workout, I feel pretty pumped up afterward.

 So… the Truth about 2015?

 It was AMAZING.
 And tiring.
 And a little frustrating at times.